Southern Fried Catfish

 Fried catfish filets with tartar sauce in a ramekin and lemons on the side.

-Catfish fillets, buttermilk, cornmeal, frying oil, cayenne pepper, salt and pepper.
+The batter and seasonings for Southern catfish fillets are: buttermilk, cornmeal, frying oil (use a high heat oil like canola, vegetable or peanut oil), cayenne pepper, salt and pepper, a little fresh lemon juice or a splash of Louisiana Hot Sauce for finishing touches.
 Note, this catfish batter recipe contains no egg and no flour – just cornmeal and seasonings!
 How simple is that?

 Numbered three step fried fish preparation.

-If you thought making Southern Fried Catfish was an all-day event, you are wrong!
+If you thought frying fish was an all-day event, you are wrong!
 I use a 10″inch cast-iron skillet and cook two fillets at a time.

 Expert Tips